JavonDavis/Appium-Hub/README.md

-# Appium-Hub
+# Appium Hub

-Repository for in-depth Appium Documentation and Samples
+Repository for in-depth Appium Documentation, Use Cases and Examples